Skip to content

 Here’s what locals will tell you

-Still expensive — median $3.3M.
+Still expensive, median $3.3M.
 Limited inventory makes buying competitive.
 Schools, while excellent, are not Monta Vista-tier (10/10 vs. 9/10) and the perception gap can affect resale.
 No walkable downtown or strong dining scene.
 Many homes are 1960s-70s and need updates.
-Competitive academic culture in Cupertino schools isn't for every family.
+Competitive academic culture in Cupertino schools isn't for everyone.

 Honesty is part of the match